-For example: Let’s say every day you go for a 4 mile run at a 7 minute pace.
+For example: Today you can increase your vertical in a few easy steps, let’s say every day you go for a 4 mile run at a 7 minute pace.
 Most likely your body is quite used to this activity and you really do it without much effort or strain.
 Tomorrow, try doing that same distance but maybe sprint between a set of mailboxes and jog between the next.
 Continue alternating in that manner through your entire run.
 You just switched from a normal jog to interval training!
 Get the idea?
 You can apply this method to any type of exercise.
 This isn’t a new concept, but I still notice that many people generally stick with a cyclical weekly workout routine.

 My goal is to periodically post a workout that will be a little different, fun and will challenge you.
 Typically they will be very intense for a shorter amount of time (generally around 20 mins).
 Believe it or not, you can get a heck of a workout in that time.
 I will start off with something simple in design, but tough if you really go after it.